JohnSoatra/Any/README.md

 Any is a JavaScript library for creating React Animating Components.

-The `@soatra/any` package contains only one component \<Any /> and some of neccessary types.
+The `@soatra/any` package contains only one component \<Any /> and some of necessary types.
 With component \<Any />, you can build however animating components as you want.

+**Note:**
+- You have to define style in css files for classes that you used in all states (from and to) to make the animation works.
+- But you don't need to do this, if you're using any css frameworks such as: Tailwind CSS, Bootstrap,... beacuse they will do this for you.

 ## Usage